 Schools reported that they valued the intervention, with 95 percent of head teachers reporting a willingness to continue to participate in the campaign in future years.
 Additionally, the marginal cost of the video series campaign was less than US$ 0.05 per student, making it a low-cost program to implement.

 Based on these results and the low cost of the program, the Ministry of Education in Peru made the decision to scale up the telenovela video series by incorporating it into the Directorate for Secondary Education’s video tutoring curriculum.
-The video series is now shown in all secondary schools with a full class day, reaching 2,001 schools or approximately 500,000 students nationwide each year.
+The video series is now shown in all secondary schools with a full class day, reaching 2,001 schools or approximately 500,000 students nationwide in the 2017-2018 school year.
 IPA is continuing to work with education directors in Peru to optimize delivery and expansion of the program.

 Funding for this project was provided by the United States Department of Labor.

 This material does not necessarily reflect the views or policies of the United States Department of Labor, nor does the mention of trade names, commercial products, or organizations imply endorsement by the United States Government.